Dieniss/mikrotik-ipsec-lab/README.md

 ### The part that isn't obvious

 An established tunnel does not create routes.
-RouterOS matches traffic against IPsec policies as it is being forwarded — so if the router has no route toward the remote subnet, the packet is dropped for being unroutable before policy matching ever happens.
+RouterOS matches traffic against IPsec policies as it is being forwarded, so if the router has no route toward the remote subnet, the packet is dropped for being unroutable before policy matching ever happens.
 Static routes on both sides:

 ```
 # MikroTik-1